Natural gas furnaces need adequate space and airflow to run properly.

 - Used filters

 If you have a cat, put your litter box in another room.
-Cat urine contains ammonia, which could corrode your furnace’s heat exchanger.
-Plus, the furnace could move the unpleasant odors all over your home.
+Cat urine contains ammonia, which could deteriorate your furnace’s heat exchanger.
+Plus, the furnace could move the unpleasant odors around your home.

-You should also frequently vacuum around your furnace to prevent dust from accumulating.
+You should also routinely clean near your furnace to block dust from accumulating.

 Related: Is it Time for Furnace Service or Replacement?